informalsystems/multisig/README.md

   some refactoring
 - proper error handling - sometimes we just print a message and return no error, but then the exit code is still 0
+- make tx and query response parsing more robust (currently shelling out to CLI commands - should we be using the REST server ? maybe 26657 nodes are more available than rest ? )

 Lower Priority

+- make aws bucket region configurable
 - Use the https://github.com/cosmos/chain-registry for configuring chains instead of the config.toml ?
 - other backends besides s3 ?